torvalds/linux/Documentation/admin-guide/mm/nommu-mmap.rst

 	In the no-MMU case:

-         - If one exists, the kernel will re-use an existing mapping to the same segment of the same file if that has compatible permissions, even if this was created by another process.
+         - If one exists, the kernel will reuse an existing mapping to the same segment of the same file if that has compatible permissions, even if this was created by another process.